emish8/Converting-Photos-to-Monet-Style-Paintings-Using-GANs/README.md

-# Converting photos to Monet Style Paintings Using GANs And Neural Style Transfer
+# Converting Photos to Monet Style Paintings Using cycleGAN And Neural Style Transfer

 ## Problem Definition
 - Monet paintings are named after French artist Claude Monet, he was one of the  most popular Impressionist Era Artist.
 This project aims to convert normal photos to Monet Style paintings.
 - I have used two types of deep learning models -
 1. CycleGANs
-2. Neural Style Transfe
+2. Neural Style Transfer